Code-Institute-Submissions/Sharks-Under-Threat/README.md

 The aim of the colour scheme was to represent the ocean, tying together the theme and the information.
 With this in mind,the colours are all variants of blue that gradually darken as you get deeper into the page.
 The brighter blue of the header represents the sky.

 ## Features
-The site is split up into four diffrent pages, each is designed to be responsive at all screen sizes and complete with working external links.
+The site is split up into four different pages, each is designed to be responsive at all screen sizes and complete with working external links.
 1. Home - Containing a Boostrap 5 Carousel, an introduction to the site and three small information cards about seperate sharks.
 2. Threats - Containing multiple sections including images and text displayed in an alternating manner.
 3. Actions - Containing multiple sections including images and text displayed in an alternating manner.